debanjandhar12/my-amplenote-plugins-v2/README.md

 Current plugin list:
 - [x] Amplenote Omnivore Plugin

-# Building, Testing, and Running
+# Building, Testing, and Running Plugins
 To use, first install the dependencies with `npm install`.
 Next, specify the target folder in `package.json` to the plugin you want to build, test, or run.
 For example, in the config below, the target folder is set as `/src-omnivore`.

 ![image](https://github.com/debanjandhar12/my-amplenote-plugins-v2/assets/49021233/2f123d9b-d195-4dfd-9a00-f62bccf715b5)

+The target folder must have a `plugin.js` file, which is the entry point for the plugin.

 ## Building
 To build the plugin: